hashicorp/terraform-provider-hcp/docs/resources/hvn.md

 - The CIDR block value must be a private CIDR block within the [RFC1918](https://datatracker.ietf.org/doc/html/rfc1918) address space (10.*.*.*, 192.168.*.*, 172.[16-31].*.*).

+- The CIDR block value must be the first IP address of the desired CIDR block.
+Using the helper `cidrsubnet("172.16.1.1/24", 0, 0)` will specify the first address of the CIDR block in the first argument.

 ## Example Usage

 ```terraform